|Download these DTM files (337 MB .zip file)|

 Digital terrain models are representations of land surface point elevations.
 They are used as input for the generation of surface models and contours or the orthorectification process of aerial photography.
 The DTMs available from MassGIS were produced for the processing of the 1:5,000 Black and White Digital Orthophoto images and their related data layers (Elevation Contours , Elevation Points , and Topographic Breaklines).
 The DTM data points were collected on analytical stereoplotters at a sufficient density to support generation of 3-meter contours conforming to the National Map Accuracy Standards (+ or - 1.5 meters).
 Mass points were collected along parallel scan lines 75 meters apart at variable density as a function of the topography and other ground features.
 Spot elevations at summits and in depressions and breaklines along significant linear features were also collected.
 Distinctions between "hard" and "soft" breaklines were established and standardized to facilitate the generation of contours.
 These DTMs are stored in ASCII text format and contain five columns of data:

 They are tiled by the Orthophoto Quad Index.
 (Note that the DTMs for Martha's Vineyard and Nantucket use the OQISLE Index SHEET-IDs ; the mainland tiles use the OQMAIN mainland SHEET-IDs file size 4MB ).
-The naming convention for the files is a "d" followed by the Orthophoto Index SHEET-ID, and a .dtm extension.
+The naming convention for the files is the Orthophoto Index SHEET-ID and a .dtm extension.
 The SHEET-ID is the first 3 digits of the XY coordinate pair for the lower right corner of each 4-kilometer-square cell in the Index.
 The points in each DTM overlap the edges of the OQ Index tile by 5-10 percent in all directions.

 - "X" and "Y" horizontal coordinates in the NAD83 Massachusetts State Plane coordinate system;